Herding

 Once all three hair types are grown in, the owner or a vet has to rip these hairs into mats.
 This can take a little while but only needs to be done once.
 Once the Bergamasco’s coat is formed, it is pretty much maintenance-free.
 You should only brush their coat if you notice a significant buildup of dirt – you don’t need to create a regular brushing routine as you would with other dogs.

-You also only have to wash ta Bergamasco Shepherd around 2-3 times a year, which is much less than the majority of other dogs.
+You also only have to wash the Bergamasco Shepherd around 2-3 times a year, which is much less than the majority of other dogs.

-You should never trim a Bergamasco Shepherd's coat yourself as it may upset its natural cooling system.
+You should never trim a Bergamasco Shepherd’s coat yourself as it may upset their natural cooling system.

 Like all dogs, you should brush their teeth daily and trim their nails whenever required.